 To live vigorously and luxuriantly, to flourish

-Zinc is required for healthy skin, cell growth, sexual development, fertility, night vision, and our sense of taste and smell.
+Zinc is an essential mineral required for healthy skin, cell growth, sexual development, fertility, night vision, and our sense of taste and smell.
 It helps the lymphatic system and liver eliminate waste properly and boosts oxygenation.
 Zinc is present in insulin and helps balance blood sugar levels.

 Zinc is essential to wound healing and therefore is easily depleted in the body after any surgical procedure or major injury.
 Women on birth control pills, hormone replacement therapy or are pregnant or lactating may experience symptoms of zinc deficiency.
 People consuming large amounts of alcohol may also be at risk of lowered zinc levels.